 - To step out of the shadow towards the light, company managers need to refrain from early instances of misconduct: for misconduct on their part is likely to lead to their company subsequently indulging in recidivism.

 - By instilling ethical training programmes and oversight committees, companies can reduce the risk of recidivism that is caused by preconditioning.
 Another solution is to regularly conduct ethics and compliance audits through external agencies.
 Managers also need to actively monitor internal and external conditions to prevent the company from falling into the path dependency trap.

-- To avoid the negative impact of inter- organisational imitation, it is crucial for companies to work together and establish an ethical norm amongst themselves at the industry and regional level.
+- To avoid the negative impact of inter- organisational imitation, it is crucial for companies to work together and establish an ethical norm among themselves against misconduct at the industry and regional level.

 Today, governments in many emerging economies have taken action to develop positive institutions and have also incorporated the notion of CSR into their regulations.
 Additionally, the emergence of globalisation has created a level playing field among companies and as a result facilitated the implementation of responsible business practices in emerging economies.
 The stage is set, the dice have been thrown.
 Are managers ready for what lies ahead?

 - Visit Prof. Zheng’s academic profile

 - Read other feature articles based on Prof. Qinqin Zheng’s research.

 Learn more about the Council on Business & Society

 The Council on Business & Society (The CoBS), visionary in its conception and purpose, was created in 2011, and is dedicated to promoting responsible leadership and tackling issues at the crossroads of business and society including sustainability, diversity, ethical leadership and the place responsible business has to play in contributing to the common good.

 Member schools are all “Triple Crown” accredited AACSB, EQUIS and AMBA and leaders in their respective countries.